Skip to main content

 Example 2: Instant Payment (Using Charge)

-Use Case: Digital goods or services where immediate payment to seller is expected.
+Use Case: Digital goods or services where the seller expects immediate payment.

 Configuration